Equal Employment Opportunity, Harassment & Retaliation Policy

 This policy applies to all our employees and partners, including our grantees, vendors and contractors.
-In other words, we expect employees to ensure that our partners are not being discriminated against or harassed by any CZI personnel, and we prohibit them from harassing or discriminating against our employees.
+In other words, we expect employees to ensure that our partners are not being discriminated against or harassed by any Organization personnel, and we prohibit them from harassing or discriminating against our employees.

 Equal Employment Opportunity